Headquarters Allied Force Command Heidelberg

 Headquarters Allied Force Command Heidelberg (HQ FC Heidelberg) was a Military formation of the North Atlantic Treaty Organization (NATO) responsible for providing deployable joint staff elements (DJSE) in support of NATO operations worldwide.
 It was headquartered at Campbell Barracks, Germany, and reported to the Joint Force Command Brunssum (JFCBS).
 During the War in Afghanistan, it provided command and control elements to the International Security Assistance Force (ISAF).

-It was disbanded on 1 April 2013.
+Starting as Central Army Group (CENTAG) in 1952, the force defending the central part of the western Europe border with the Warsaw Pact, the structure changed in response to the ending of the cold war and it was disbanded on 1 April 2013.